 This is the annual service held at St Brides Church, when members of the Company and their families come together to remember and celebrate the lives and fellowship of Company members no longer with us.
 As is the custom, the Company will be inviting the surviving widows to join Company members at the service and at the informal buffet luncheon held afterwards at Apothecaries Hall.

 This event is very popular with the invited widows and a good representation from the Company makes the day so much more special for them.

-If you would like to attend the service and / or the lunch I would be grateful if you could let the Clerk know by Wednesday 7th November at the latest.
-The cost for the lunch is £60 per person.
+If you would like to attend the service and / or the lunch please let the Clerk know by Wednesday 13th November at the latest.
+The cost for the lunch is £68 per person.
 The Master hopes that you will make every effort to attend.

-Please contact the office to confirm your attendance with notification of dietary requirements for guests where necessary.
+Please book through the members area (preferred), or contact the office to confirm your attendance with notification of dietary requirements for guests where necessary.

 St Bride’s: Worship & Ministry

 St Bride’s Church is a magical space in which the beauty of its architecture, the power of the liturgy and the weight of history all meet and enrich each other.
 The building was designed by Sir Christopher Wren and completed in 1703, with the 226 foot spire dominating the surrounding area.
 Its graceful tiers became the inspiration for the traditional tiered wedding cake!
 When sunlight shines in through the large windows the interior gains a special luminous quality as a place of peace and prayer.

 The worship is complemented and enriched by our professional choir of twelve adult singers, all first class musicians who sing for our Sunday services, weddings and memorial services, as well as pursuing their own international careers.